Children's Home and Community-Based Services Waiver (CHCBS)

 How to Apply

-If you are already enrolled in Medicaid, contact your local Single Entry Point (SEP) to start the waiver application process.
+If your child is already enrolled in Medicaid, contact your local Single Entry Point (SEP) to start the waiver application process.

-If you are NOT yet enrolled in Medicaid, you can apply now.
+If your child is NOT yet enrolled in Medicaid, you can apply now.